BackendExpert/mern-mvc-gen/README.md

 - Initial release
 - Develop SignUp and Sigin Functions

+### 1.0.0 - 27 March 2025

+- 2nd release
+- Develop Auth and ImageUpload Middleware

+## Common Limitations

+- ImageUpload Middleware (Following image extension only can upload with this middelware)
+- - jpeg
+- - png
+- - gif

 ## 🤝 Contributing

 - Contributions are welcome!
 Please feel free to open issues or submit pull requests to improve this package.